 He’d quickly learned it was a lie, but that didn’t make any of this easier to accept.

 Gone?
 He couldn’t make it fit in his head.
 He had told her he never wanted to see her again, but discovered he had secretly believed he would.

 From far away, he heard the woman say, “She collapsed on the street.
 She’s feverish and unconscious.
 Do you know of any medication we should be aware of?
 She’s awaiting treatment, but—”

-“She’s not dead?”
-He heard how that sounded as it came out, as if that was what he would have preferred, but leave it to Imogen to set him up to believe one thing, contort his emotions to unbearable degrees, then send him flying in another direction.
-That calculating, betraying, manipulative— If he could get his hands on her, he’d kill her himself.
+He heard how that sounded, as if that was the outcome he would have preferred, but leave it to Imogen to set him up to believe one thing, contort his emotions to unbearable degrees, then send him flying in another direction.
+That betraying, manipulative—if he could get his hands on her, he’d kill her himself.